mediadesignpractices/othermill/eagle-othermill.md

 * Double Sided: consisting of a layer of copper on both sides of the substrate.

-The material for a single sided board is referred to as `FR-1`.
-A double-sided board is typically referred to as `FR-2`.
+The material for a PCB is referred to as `FR-1`.
+Both single and double-sided versions are available.
+FR-1 consists of a thin sheet of copper lamited to a sheet of phenolic resin.
+Most circuit boards are made with a material called `FR-4`, which has similar electrical properties but uses fiberglass as its backing material.
+As fiberglass dust can be harmful, you should always use FR-1 when making circuit boards on the Othermill.

 It is important to note that copper oxidizes (rusts) over time so all circuit board blanks must remain in an air-tight container when not in use.

 ## Powering the Othermill